-The Defendants believe that they have strong legal and factual arguments and should prevail ultimately on the merits.
+The Defendants believe that they have strong legal and factual arguments and should ultimately prevail on the merits.
 However, there is no guarantee of such a result.
-Since the Plaintiffs' Amended Complaint includes in its prayer for relief a major revamp and expansion of the existing BEP funding scheme, including a prayer for relief that seeks funding for an entirely new program-pre-school programs-the total relief sought in this case is likely significantly higher than the Hamilton County case above.
-However, it is impossible at this time to put an accurate dollar figure on any increase in funding for education that the State would have to make if the Plaintiffs were to prevail in this lawsuit.
-In addition, it should be noted this case and the Hamilton County case above overlap to a significant extent, i.e., they both seek funding changes to the existing system that would affect every other State school system.
-Consequently, the relief sought in the two cases should not simply be added together to determine the State's potential liability in these matters.
+Since Plaintiff's amended complaint includes in its prayer for relief a major revamp and expansion of the existing BEP funding scheme, including a prayer for relief that seeks funding for an entirely new program-pre-school programs-the total relief sought in this case is significant.
+Plaintiffs have not specified the exact amount of additional funding that they are seeking.
+However, they will present expert testimony that the General Assembly is underfunding K-12 public education by more than a billion dollars annually.
+If Plaintiffs were to prevail in this lawsuit, the Court would expect a significant increase in state funding, though the Court would likely afford the General Assembly some deference in determining that amount.